MironovaSveta/DataScience_test_projects/README.md

 3. T-criterion is ABS(MEAN(hypothesis)-MEAN(actual))/SQRT(STD(actual)*STD(actual)/(N-1))
 4. Probability is StudentDistribution(T-criterion,N-1,2)
 5. Probability equals 0.27.
 So the hypothesis is true with 27% of probability.
 0.27 is less than 0.95 so the hypothesis is rejected

+## Spark

+Examples of working with pyspark.

+## project_animal_shelter

+Predict if the animal will be adopted from Austin animal shelter